ctu-vras/multirobot-calibration/README.md

 ## Whitelist

 Whitelist functions serve to load customized whitelists.
-Whitelist is structure with multiple fields and each field contains Nx4 array with 1 or 0.
+Whitelist is a Matlab structure with multiple fields and each field contains Nx4/6 array with 1 or 0.
-Each column represent one DH parameter (a,d,alpha,theta).
+Each column represent one DH parameter (a,d,alpha,theta) or one 6D transformation (x,y,z,alpha,beta,gamma).
 Parameters with 1 can be calibrated. (depends on another settings from [Calibration config](#calibration-config).
 See already created files [loadNaoWL.m](UserData/Robots/Nao/loadNaoWL.m), [loadMotomanWL.m](UserData/Robots/Motoman/loadMotomanWL.m), [loadICUBWL.m](UserData/Robots/iCub/loadICUBWL.m).

 Output is 'WL' Matlab struct with fields named after [Groups](#groups) (struct has to contain every group which is used at least one time in any joint of the robot).